Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/README.md

 ### Tutorials

 - **[CryptoZombies](https://cryptozombies.io)** is an interactive school that teaches you all things technical about blockchains!
 Learn to make smart contracts in Solidity by making your own crypto-collectibles game.
+  - You must choose the Solidity version of the tutorial. **DO NOT CHOOSE LIBRA**!
   - **Complete** the **Solidity Path** and the **Hands on Path**.
   - **_Plasma Path is optional._**